 All of the factors listed above will affect the cost of the projector.
 You can also decide whether you wish to purchase a projector or simply rent one for a limited period of time.

-Once you know how to choose a projector, remember that you still need to select a screen.
+Once you know how to choose a cinema projector, remember that you still need to buy projector screen.
 Screens come in a variety of sizes and styles, including free-standing, wall-mounted, and retractable.
-Although you could project onto a wall, a screen will provide a more clear and consistent image.
+Although you could project onto a wall, a 100-inch projector screen will provide a more clear and consistent image.
 Plus, it will show off the projector’s top-notch performance.